Karri6/db-and-web-dev/sovellus/instructions.md

 ## GIT clone
 Start by cloning this repository or download the raw files to your computer.

+- **Note that the root directory for the project is 'db-and-web-dev/sovellus/' which means, while setting up the app, all files should go under the 'sovellus/' directory.
+Leaving files to the upper 'db-and-web-dev/' directory may cause the app to not function as intended**

 ## Set Up Database Schema
 > These are the steps I took to get the database copied and running on another computer, if you have a better method feel free to use that.